 Performance reporting to clients is required to be provided separately for each account.
 Securities of a client required to be reported in an additional statement under section 14.14.1, if any, must be covered in a performance report that also includes any other securities in the account through which they were transacted.
-However, subsection 14.18(4) provides that with client consent, a registrant may provide consolidated performance reporting for that client.
-A registrant may also provide a consolidated performance report for multiple clients, such as a family group, but only as a supplemental report, in addition to reports required under section 14.18.
+However, subsection 14.18(4) provides that with client consent, a registrant may provide consolidated performance report for multiple clients, such as a family group, but only as a supplemental report, in addition to reports required under section 14.18.